OctopusDeploy/blog/blog/2022-10/variable-usage/index.md

 - .NET configuration variables
 - Substitute variables in templates

-With these replacements, any matches could be sent back to the Octopus Server and stored.
+Every time a variable match and replacement is done, the details could be sent back to the Octopus Server and stored.
 One advantage of this approach is that it can capture replacements in files sourced from outside of Octopus Deploy.
 Building the infrastructure into Octopus Deploy to support this type of search wouldn't be straightforward.

 It's interesting to consider how this type of search would work.
 Steps can be conditional and may only execute during a production deployment, for example.
 It therefore might need multiple deployments to capture all variable uses.
 Should Octopus Deploy try to capture variable uses from multiple deployments and somehow collate them?
 At what point should they be reset?
 How could a user be confident that uses from all possible deployment types have been captured?